 Payouts arrive to your bank account within two business days

 Payouts are sent at 2pm Pacific Time each day and will appear in your account within two business days.
+Until the payouts are sent, they will appear as pending payouts on your merchant payouts page (login required).

 Merchants also have the option to keep a minimum balance in bitcoin.
 If your balance is below the minimum, orders that you will receive will be kept in bitcoin until you reach or exceed your minimum balance.
 After that, orders will be “instant exchanged” as described above.